 Designed and delivered all-day fiduciary training for Board of Trustees and senior staff with continuing education credit; provided subsequent refresher course the following year.

 TEACHERS’ RETIREMENT SYSTEM OF THE CITY OF NEW YORK:

-Created and delivered fiduciary training for the Board of Trustees.
+Created and delivered fiduciary training for the Board of Trustees in multiple years.

 Ethics aspects of an investigation are typically different from issues of criminality, and the issues involved in investigating ethical misconduct have become increasingly complex.
 Law firms retained to conduct an investigation or other review will benefit from the unique expertise of Cohen Milstein’s Ethics and Fiduciary Counseling practice to provide additional oversight and accountability, with the protections associated with attorney client/privilege and confidentiality.

 Representative Law Firm Client:

 Cohen Milstein provided expert legal and consulting services to a national law firm retained by a State to conduct a Special Review and develop recommendations for policy reforms.
 The Ethics and Fiduciary Counseling practice reviewed a draft report prepared by the firm and provided suggestions for proposed recommendations on the ethics issues raised, and for appropriate governance and structural reforms.

 Ms. Dugan serves as the Independent Ethics Officer for one of the most populous counties in Colorado.
 She is responsible for receiving, evaluating and investigating complaints of unethical conduct within County government, and providing objective and independent analysis to County leadership regarding the interpretation and application of the County Code of Ethics.
 She works to help ensure that County officers and employees refrain from conduct that is or may be perceived as unethical and adopt a culture of principled public servant leadership that earns and preserves trust and support from employees and citizens of the County.